socodes/GithubTrackerWebService/README.md

-# GithubTrackerWebService
+## Github Tracker

-GitHubTracker Webservice has two parts:
+Github Tracker facilitates the processes of users who want to examine issue data on Github.
+The program has two parts:

 ## 1 - Webservice: